 While it might not surpass the level of the Immaculate Reception, The Sea of Hands, or "The Catch," the Miracle in Miami was the greatest finish to an NFL game I've ever seen in my lifetime, and I don't know if another play will top the improbable nature of a nine-point underdog beating the NFL's greatest dynasty once again.

 With a win, New England could have clinched their 10th-straight AFC East title and their 16th-consecutive season with at least 10 wins.
-That wouldn’t happen on December 9 on the Dolphins’ watch, who have now beaten New England in five of the last six home games at Hard Rock Stadium.
+That wouldn't happen on December 9 on the Dolphins' watch, who have now beaten New England in five of the last six home games at Hard Rock Stadium in Miami Gardens.

 Not only did Drake's 69-yard touchdown feature Patriots tight end Rob Gronkowski hitting the ground like a 300-year-old oak tree as he tried tackling the speedy running back, it ended in complete pandemonium and a hero's welcome in the locker room from coach Adam Gase and the rest of his Miami teammates.

 Every NFL season is full of ups and downs, whether you're the Houston Texans, Jacksonville Jaguars, Pittsburgh Steelers, Los Angeles Rams or Arizona Cardinals, but it's going to be hard to top this play for a long time.
-We’ll be seeing Kenyan Drake outrun Rob Gronkowski to the end zone to cap the Miracle in Miami for a long time.
+We'll be seeing Kenyan Drake outrun Rob Gronkowski to the end zone to cap the Miracle in Miami for a long time.